The Chaotic Behavior of Redirection

 Reference

 Christian Hirt, Yves Kompis, Christian Holz, and Andreas Kunz.
 The Chaotic Behavior of Redirection -- Revisiting Simulations in Redirected Walking.
-In Proceedings of IEEE VR 2022.
+In Virtual Reality Conference 2022 (IEEE VR).